Using VLM Reasoning to Constrain Task and Motion Planning: Problem Formulation

 \section{Problem Formulation}

-Our work investigates the use of VLMs to accelerate solving the TAMP problem.
+Our work investigates the use of VLMs to accelerate TAMP.
 In particular, our method is capable of producing constraints which generalize to a range of problem instances within a broader domain.

-When inferring constraints for a particular domain, we assume access to a model of the robot and its environment, as well as a Planning Domain Definition Language (PDDL)~\cite{noauthor_pdf_1994} domain description which specifies the available actions, predicates, and possible objects.
-Additionally, we assume access to an image of some example scene within the domain.
-We assume knowledge of the underlying geometric state of this example scene, consisting of the coordinates and type of each object present.
-The constraint inference step does not involve a PDDL problem description.
-Once constraints have been generated, they are used to plan on specific problem instances.
-At this stage, the specific PDDL problem description is accessed by the task planner.
+When inferring constraints for a particular domain, we assume access to a model of the robot and its environment, as well as a symbolic Planning Domain Definition Language (PDDL)~\cite{mcdermott1998pddl} domain description.
+Additionally, we assume access to some example scene within the domain, consisting of several components: (1) a symbolic PDDL problem description; (2) the geometric coordinates and dimensions of each object present; (3) an image of the initial state of the scene which clearly shows all objects.
+Lastly, we assume the set of possible unique object instances is finite and known.
+Once constraints have been generated, they are used to plan on subsequent problem instances.

 We use the PDDL standard for symbolic task planning.
-For a given domain, a PDDL domain specifies the allowed types, predicates and actions.
+For a given domain, the PDDL domain description specifies the allowed types, predicates and actions.
 Actions are defined by their preconditions, expressed as logical formulas over predicates, and their effects, which specify how the truth values of a subset of predicates are updated in the next state.
 An instance of a problem in a particular domain defines a set of objects, their initial state, and the goal conditions.
-States are represented as a set of predicates which true.
-We adopt the closed-world assumption, in predicates not specified to be true are implicitly assumed to be false.
+States are represented as the set of predicates which are true.
+We adopt the closed-world assumption, in which predicates not specified to be true are implicitly assumed to be false.
 The problem of task planning is to find a sequence of actions which achieves the goal from the initial state.

 In TAMP, symbolic actions must also be grounded in the continuous domain through motion planning.
 For example, a symbolic action such as \texttt{pick(block1, gripper)} requires the motion planner to generate a feasible sequence of trajectories and determine a valid grasp pose that enables the manipulator to successfully pick up the block.